Peter-McKinney/tmux-fzf-open-files-nvim/README.md

-# TMUX Open File nvim
+# TMUX fzf Open Files nvim

 A tmux plugin to parse terminal output for filenames and open them in neovim.
 It works by creating a tmux binding to copy the currently selected panes content, match output that is a file path ending in an extension or with location information 83:57, pass the file paths to fzf, and open the fzf selected files in your default $EDITOR (only tested with neovim currently).